-Since women activists began to expose these human rights violations perpetrated by Metropolitan Police Special Branch units in 2010, significant progress has been made through their courageous legal battles.
-Their fight has brought to public attention shocking revelations about political policing that would otherwise have remained a British state secret.
+Since the first women began to expose these human rights violations perpetrated against them by Metropolitan Police Special Branch units in 2010, our fight has brought to public attention shocking revelations about political policing that would otherwise have remained a British state secret.

 BACKGROUND TO CASE OF 8 WOMEN